EstelleGvl/unknownhands/pages/USER_GUIDE.md

 A: Not all manuscripts have been digitized.
 We link to IIIF manifests when available.
 Check "Digitization Status" field.

 **Q: What is a "Production Unit"?**
-A: A PU represents the context of manuscript creation: where, when, by whom, with what materials.
-One MS can have multiple PUs if created in stages.
+A: A Production Unit represents the context of manuscript creation: where, when, by whom, with what materials.
+One Manuscript can have multiple Production Units if created in stages.

 **Q: What is a "Scribal Unit"?**
-A: An SU is the work of one scribe on a specific portion of a manuscript.
+A: A Scribal Unit is the work of one scribe on a specific portion of a manuscript.
 Represents the core evidence of scribal activity.

 **Q: How are dates formatted?**
 A: Dates use terminus post quem (earliest possible) and terminus ante quem (latest possible).
 Many manuscripts can only be dated to a range (e.g., 1300-1350).